Powerful Winds Cause Damage, Power Outages Throughout Tri-State Area

 NEW YORK (CBSNewYork) — Rain and powerful winds swept the Tri-State Area on Friday evening.

-A wind advisory is in effect for all five boroughs, Long Island and southern Westchester County until 6 a.m.
-Saturday.READ MORE: Vaccine Mandate Deadline For New York City Workers Arrives; Officials Preparing For Possible First Responder Shortage
+A wind advisory was in effect for all five boroughs, Long Island and southern Westchester County until 6 a.m.
+Saturday.READ MORE: NYPD: 7-Year-Old Robert Resto Killed In Washington Heights Apartment Fire, Child's Grandmother In Critical Condition

 Parts of Fairfield, Middlesex, New Haven and New London counties in Connecticut were also until a wind advisory until 6 a.m.
 Saturday.

-Note: Editor’s note: This story has been updated since it was first published Oct.
-29.